 Blizzard subsequently banned Blitzchung, both of the casters and took away his prize money as they apparently didn't want their platform to be used for spreading social and political agendas.
 The western gamers stood up to the decision and kept the pressure going the entire week, as they wouldn't tolerate repression of free speech.

 Following all the pressure, it appears Blizzard relented.
-In a lengthy message from J. Allan Brack, the company stated the bans for Blitzchung and the casters would be reduced to six months and the champion would get the prize money after all.
+In a from J. Allan Brack, the company stated the bans for Blitzchung and the casters would be reduced to six months and the champion would get the prize money after all.

 Considering Blitzchung was well aware he was breaking the rules he agreed on upon entering the tournament, the six-month suspension seems entirely fair.
 Had Blizzard led with such a punishment instead of going scorched earth on everyone involved, perhaps this entire mess could have been avoided.